 LifePro DynaFlex Mini vs. Hypervolt Go

 How About comparison between LifePro DynaFlex Mini vs Hypervolt Go?
-Well, to keep it to the point, let’s just say that the Hypervolt Go has 25 lbs. of stall force, 10mm amplitude, and 2.5 hours of battery life.
+Well, to keep it to the point, let’s just say that the Hypervolt Go has about 15-20 lbs. of stall force, 10mm amplitude, and 2.5 hours of battery life.

 It also retails for $199, which makes it almost three times more expensive than the LifePro Dynaflex Mini (if you take the extra -10% discount into account when using the ‘MGA10′ coupon).